bwopez/uwu_maker/readme.md

 Have you ever felt like whatever you wrote needs to be a little cuter?
 Yeah, me neither.
 So I wrote a script for it.

 Python script that takes text that is copied on the clipboard, changes the text to be more kawaii, and copies the new text onto the clipboard.
 I'm not even sure why I made this script.
+Inspired by
+<a href="https://chrome.google.com/webstore/detail/owo/jolaggjkdhhgcdhcjjhfkkbllefoggob?hl=en">OWO Chrome Extension</a>
+created by <a href="https://twitter.com/leafysweets">leafysweetgarden</a>

 # Getting Started